rocketbot-cl/O365/docs/Manual_O365.md

 ### Get list Items

-Get the items of a list
+Get the items of a List using its name
 |Parameters|Description|example|
 | --- | --- | --- |
 |Site ID||ID|